interactive-video-labs/interactive-video-core/README.md

 ### Basic Usage

-Here's a quick example of how to initialize and use the `IVLabsPlayer` in your project, similar to the `examples/index.html` demo:
+For a basic working example, refer to the [`examples/index.html`](examples/index.html) file.
+It demonstrates how to initialize and use the `IVLabsPlayer` in a plain HTML setup.

+Here's a simplified snippet of how you might set up the player:

 ```typescript
 import { IVLabsPlayer } from '@interactive-video-labs/core';